Zach’s Recorder Recommendations

 • Limiters are digital, so they don’t protect against severe clipping (typical for this price range)

-• Designed to mount on/under a DSLR, but also has rails for a shoulder strap, so it hangs with the meters facing you, essential for many field recording situations.
+• Designed to mount on/under a DSLR, or hung from a shoulder strap, so it hangs with the meters facing you, essential for many field recording situations.

 • The internal mics are omnis and mediocre, but shoulderable recorders are not really designed for hand-holding, so that’s nothing to complain about.